bsgriggs/mendix-slide-menu/README.md

 ## Development and contribution

 1. Install NPM package dependencies by using: `npm install`.
-If you use NPM v7.x.x, which can be checked by executing `npm -v`, execute: `npm install --legacy-peer-deps`.
 2. Run `npm run dev` to watch for code changes.
 On every change:
     - the widget will be bundled;
     - the bundle will be included in a `dist` folder in the root directory of the project;